SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Interactive Embedding and Decoding

 \subsection{Results}

-The results of this evaluation are presented in Table \ref{tab:decoder_perplexity}.
-As expected, the \textit{reconstructed} perplexity values are slightly higher than those obtained when decoding directly from the original (\textit{matching}) high-dimensional embeddings.
-This increase is unsurprising, since the two-dimensional projection is not injective, so that multiple high-dimensional points could map to the same low-dimensional location.

-Nevertheless, the perplexity remains only marginally higher than that of direct reconstruction, indicating that the reconstructed embeddings retain most of the semantic information.
-Most importantly, the perplexity is substantially lower than in the randomized control setup, demonstrating that the proposed approach effectively generates accurate natural language representations for arbitrary positions within the embedding visualization.
+Evaluation results are presented in Table \ref{tab:decoder_perplexity}.
+As expected, the \textit{reconstructed} scores are slightly underperforming those obtained when decoding directly from the original (\textit{matching}) high-dimensional embeddings.
+This is unsurprising since the two-dimensional projection is not injective, so that multiple high-dimensional points could map to the same low-dimensional location.
+Nevertheless, both scores are approaching those of direct reconstruction and, most importantly, substantially outperform the \textit{shuffled} control setup, thus demonstrating that the proposed approach effectively generates accurate natural language representations for arbitrary positions within the embedding visualization.